JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 In the typical use case of these tools, there are two files you need to worry about: `DA_plot_settings.m` at `G4_Display_Tools/G4_Data_Analysis` and `get_exp_folder.m` at `G4_Display_Tools/G4_Data_Analysis/Support`.

-# Data processing:

-Before you can use the data analysis tools described below, you must process your data using either `G4_Process_data_flyingdetector` or `G4_Process_data_flyingdetector_combinedComm` (both located in `G4_Data_Analysis/data processing`).
-The first file processes data which was collected using the separate Panel_com commands, while the second processes data that was obtained using the new combined command.
-This step is done automatically after the experiment ends if you are using the G4 Conductor.
-It will produce a .mat file named `G4_Processed_Data`.

-When running an experiment using the G4 conductor, there are two run protocols that you can use – the older, `G4_default_run_protocol.m` and the newer `G4_run_protocol_combinedCommand.m`.
-If you used the older run protocol, you must use the older processing file as well.
-Same with the new ones.
-If you mix and match these, your data processing will fail.

-Note that there is an even older version of `G4_Process_data_flyingdetector`.
-It saves all data in a single struct called Data rather than saving the data in multiple variables.
-If you have data that was processed using this old version, you will need to convert it to the new format before analyzing the data in it.
-For your convenience, there is a script called `convert_processed_file.m` in `DA_Data_Analysis/support` which will convert older processed files to this new format.
-Be sure to open this file and update the `processed_file_name` variable.
-If this does not match the filename of the processed file you want to convert (excluding the extension), it will not work.

-Alternatively, you may run the current `G4_Process_data_flyingdetector` file on old data to produce a new processed file.

 # Plot Appearance Settings: